-Climate change is a hot topic right now, and House of Marley is striving to combat it by supporting global reforestation efforts.
+Climate change is a seemingly ever-growing problem, and House of Marley is striving to combat it by supporting global reforestation efforts.
 The House of Marley Liberate Air is made from renewable, recyclable, and upcycled materials.
 Not only are these earbuds good, or at least less bad, for the environment but they sound and look good, too.
 When you buy into the House of Marley brand, you’re making a statement about who you are: someone concerned about their ecological impact.

 Who is it for?